 - Respectful behavior toward the instructor, peers and the artwork of others is expected

-- Class projects often require work outside of class.
+- Major class projects require work outside of class.
 Check with instructors for availability of the studio during free periods, lunch or after school.
 District policy requires a teacher to be present if students are in the studio.